gregoryjscott/gregoryjscott.github.io/_includes/about.md

 I really enjoy working with designers and writers.

 In the summertime I drive a combine.
-I also enjoy traveling, mountains, oceans, baseball, and bicycles.
+I also like traveling, skiing, baseball, and bicycles.